nestoxuy/OSCORP/src/readme.md

 For our project programming, we used libraries such as the **GPIOZERO library**, which allows us to use a wide variety of commands for programming, from a simple button to programming ultrasonic and infrared sensors.

+Like the time library, this allows us to use **Time** in programming to determine how much time we need to generate a certain robot action.